 - Monsoon planting begins with the increased rain and humidity of July or August.

 Use a research-based planting guide designed for the low desert to take the guesswork out of when to plant during each of these different seasons.
-I like this planting guide from the University of Arizona Extension office.
 Planting the right crop at the right time will increase the chance of success.

-Wondering what other things to plant and what to do in your garden each month?
+Wondering which other things to plant and what to do in your garden each month?
 Click on the monthly guide which includes a “to do” list and planting guide for each month.

 4. Select the appropriate varieties of vegetables when gardening in Arizona